NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 Valid parameters for the start script are `start`, `stop`, and `restart`, which should be self- explanatory.

-After connecting to your ts3 server via the ts3 client, Go to `Permissions` -> `Use privilege key` and insert the ServerAdmin token from above.
-You now have admin rights on your server, and are done with setting it up.
+After connecting to your ts3 server via the ts3 client, go to `Permissions` -> `Use privilege key` and insert the ServerAdmin token from above.
+Now you have administrative rights on your server and are done with setting it up.